 From August 2015 onwards, PARTS will organise the second pilot project for its Research Studios programme.

-A research project for choreogrpahers and dramaturges, under the heading 'Choreography, performance, sound, music'.
+A research project for choreogrpahers, performance makers and dramaturges, under the heading 'Choreography, performance, sound, music'.

 Re-run 'Un Sacre du Printemps' – Daniel Linehan and former PARTS-students